 Gnocchi and asparagus together!
 I never thought that it would work so well together

 This recipe is now my all time favorite way to eat Gnocchi

-I am a huge fan of Gnocchi and it has a special place for me.
+I am a huge fan of this Italian favorite and it has a very special place in my heart.
 It was my first meal I ate at the first Italian Restaurant I could afford after moving to NYC.

 Until that day, I had never heard of it and I didn’t even know how to pronounce it.
 I remember telling the manager that I would like to order, “ga-no-chee with pesto” .
 He smiled and told me that it was pronounced, “nyo-ki”.